jordirocha/ConvertGIFToASCII/README.md

 # ConvertGIFToASCII
 ConvertGIFToASCII is a GUI program to convert our favorite GIF's into ASCII.<br/>
-It's simple just select the file and then press "convert", after that a new terminal window will display showing the result.
+It's simple just select the file and then press "convert", after that a new terminal window will display it, showing the result.
 ## Project Directories
       │   .gitattributes
       │   main.py